axelarnetwork/cgp-spec/cgp-v1.md

 ### Instantiation

-List of known discrepancies between the spec above and the [Solidity reference implementation](/cgp-spec/tree/main/solidity)the reference implementation.
+List of known discrepancies between the spec above and the [Solidity reference implementation](/solidity) the reference implementation.
 * `transactionId` is used instead of `commandId`.